i2p/i2p.www/i2p2www/spec/ntcp2.rst

 ------------

 As of release 0.9.50, the "caps" option is supported in NTCP2 addresses, similar to SSU.
+One or more capabilities may be published in the "caps" option.
+Capabilities may be in any order, but "46" is the recommended order, for consistency across implementations.
 There are two capabilities defined:

 4: Indicates outbound IPv4 capability.
 If an IP is published in the host field, this capability is not necessary.